Javadyakuza/TIP3-Docs/Deployments/Internal/Mint.md

 import { Address, Contract, zeroAddress, Signer, WalletTypes } from "locklift";

-// We use the getWalletData function to extract the token wallet data from the multi wallet contract async function getWalletData(
+// We use the getWalletData function to extract the token wallet data from the multi wallet contract

+/* add this function before the main function */ async function getWalletData(
   MWContract: Contract<FactorySource["MultiWalletTIP3"]>,
   tokenRootAddress: Address,